 \section{Structural models}

 \la{sec:templates}

-As we saw in the introduction, the most interesting structural result in \cite{jotploff} was that the causally significant flow neighbourhoods in two-dimensional turbulence look either like isolated vortices, or like counterrotating vortex dipoles.
-The former was expected, because the classical model for this flow is a vortex `gas' \citep{mcwilliams84,mcwilliams90,Benzi92}, but the latter was a mild surprise.
-The two models were summarised in \cite{jotploff} by archetypal `templates', shown in figure \ref{fig:temp}.
+We saw in the introduction that the most interesting structural result in \cite{jotploff} is that the causally significant flow neighbourhoods in two-dimensional turbulence look either like isolated vortices, or like counterrotating vortex dipoles.
+The former was expected, because the classical model for this flow is a vortex `gas' \citep{mcwilliams84,mcwilliams90,carnevale91,Benzi92}, but the latter was a mild surprise.
+The two models were summarised in \cite{jotploff} by the archetypal `templates' shown in figure \ref{fig:temp}.
 They were obtained by conditionally averaging the flow patches found to be most causally significant in the experiments described in the introduction.
 The patch size was found to be important, and, after some experimentation, it was adjusted to maximise the difference between significant and non-significant neighbourhoods.
 The optimum choice at the Reynolds number of \cite{jotploff} are square patches of side $L_p/L=0.1$, and the templates are constructed of side $L_T=3L_p$ to include some surrounding flow.
-But there is no reason to assume that this is the only scale at which they represent the flow, or that the same dimensions work at different Reynolds numbers. \cite{jotploff} showed that an optimal template size from the point of view of flow representation can be determined at moderate Reynolds numbers by a posteriori optimisation of the approximation error between scaled templates and test flow fields.
+But there is no reason to assume that this `most causal' scale is also the one at which templates optimally represent the flow, or that the same dimensions work at different Reynolds numbers. \cite{jotploff} showed that the first question could be answered by a posteriori optimisation of the approximation error between scaled templates and test flow fields.
 The application of this procedure to the present flows, and the answer to the second question, are tested below.
 Note that, when templates are used as archetypal flow structures, they lose their original connection with causal significance.
 They are treated as flow features that have been found to be of interest `for some reason', and the issue becomes to find what they are, and whether they can be used as indicators of some aspect of the flow dynamics.
 Why they were causally significant in the first place can be addressed a posteriori, if desired.
 For more details on the process of template extraction, verification and validation, the reader is directed to \cite{jimploff18,jotploff}.

-We address in this section whether these results still hold at higher Reynolds numbers, and how the optimum template size changes in those cases.